-University of Washington Botanic Gardens and the Northwest Chapter of the Society for Ecological Restoration are pleased to announce the 2019 Ecological Restoration Symposium
+University of Washington Botanic Gardens and the Northwest Chapter of the Society for Ecological Restoration are pleased to announce the 2019 Ecological Restoration Symposium.

 Restoration practitioners are challenged by projects in which recovery toward a reference model community is not attainable.
 In these cases, it becomes advantageous to restore ecosystem function, rather than a historical suite of species.
 In this symposium, we will look at restoring ecosystems beyond reference conditions − from the theoretical background, practical application, and ethical dimensions that practitioners need to understand in order to restore ecological communities and functions across a complex and ever-changing landscape.